 A monkeys’ head on a human body symbolically represents the vanity of man.
 And when these stick out the tongue, the message is even stronger.

-Moving objects, fascinate children and adults from old times, during the 19th century also found their way into canes, it were a prime source of entertainment, being to catch the attention of a lady or just to entertain children.
+Moving objects, fascinate children and adults from old times, during the 19th century also found their way into canes, it was a prime source of entertainment, to catch the attention of a lady or just to entertain children.